-Below are answers to some frequently-asked questions about the co-op and Lindner Professional Experience programs.
+Below are answers to some frequently-asked questions about the co-op program.

 How do I obtain professional work experience as a Lindner student?

 You will work with your career coach at Lindner Career Services in 1420 Lindner Hall to develop a strategy to obtain full- and/or part-time professional experiences.

 How can I learn more about my co-op options?

 Register for a Career Success Strategies course: either BA 1080 (for students entering Lindner as freshmen) in the spring of your first year, or BA 2080 (for students transferring or transitioning into Lindner) in your first semester.

 Log in to Handshake and click on Job Search at the top of your home dashboard to begin building your search criteria.

 I have secured a co-op.
 How do I report it?

 Congratulations!
 Please Report Your co-op in Handshake, and then you will be contacted by a member of the Lindner Career Services team.

 Who do I work with to explore an international co-op?